Best Gluten-Free Snacks for a Road Trip

 Some snacks and candies seem like they would be gluten-free but have added ingredients that contain gluten and/or are manufactured in facilities that also process wheat products, which could result in cross-contamination.

 I’m sure you’re aware of the snacks that are normally made with gluten, such as pretzels and most crackers.
+Gluten-free versions of these snacks can be a good option, but they can also be expensive.

 It can also be hard to find gluten-free crackers that don’t taste like cardboard.
 I’m just saying.
 But don’t worry, we’ll give you our top picks below.